ninfa-labs/nft-suite/README.md

 All NFT preset contracts in `./src/token` are compatible with both upgradeable and regular deployment patterns.
 All initial state changes are written inside the `initialize()` function, rather than the constructor, this is so that contract specific parameters can be set when deploying new sovereign contracts (clones) from a factory contract.
+Therefore, even though the clones are not really upgradeable, they have most of the same requirements that upgradeable contracts have: initializer function, no immutable variables.

 ## Bug reports